 Putting down the digital devices is a good start, but Dr. Danielpour also recommends treatments to help combat damage and signs of aging that is already apparent.

-BOTOX® (botulinum toxin) is one of the most popular cosmetic tools for smoothing the skin and reducing the appearance of fine lines and wrinkles, thus making skin appear younger and fuller.
+Botox® (i.e. botulinum toxin) is one of the most popular cosmetic tools for smoothing the skin and reducing the appearance of fine lines and wrinkles, thus making skin appear younger and fuller.
 The treatment involves injecting the chemical into the specific facial muscles which are creating the wrinkle, causing them to relax and the skin on top of it to become smooth.
 This is especially popular for reducing the appearance of brow wrinkles, crow’s feet and frown lines.
 One set of non-invasive injections takes around 15 minutes with minimal recovery time.
-Session costs vary, but are typically around $400 on average.
+Session costs vary but are typically around $400 on average.

 Microneedling can be used to help stimulate regeneration and healing in the skin by increasing the speed at which new skin cells are created (and dead ones released).
 The process is relatively painless: skin is often numbed with lidocaine gel before small injections are made into the skin’s dermis.
-It usually take 3-6 sessions of microneedling for the full anti-aging effects to become visible.
-As with BOTOX®, microneedling has minimal recovery time and one session can cost around $400 or more.
+It usually takes 3 to 6 sessions of microneedling for the full anti-aging effects to become visible.
+As with Botox®, microneedling has minimal recovery time and one session can cost around $400 or more.

 HydraFacials are another popular solution for those seeking to reverse signs of aging and the effects of light damage.
-There are three main steps to a HydraFacial session: cleansing, exfoliating and intensive moisturizing with a special serum.
-The result is softer, smoother and more youthful-looking skin that is free from impurities.
-Each treatment takes about half an hour and repeat treatments encouraged.
+There are three main steps to a HydraFfacial session: cleansing, exfoliating, and intensive moisturizing with a special serum.
+The result is softer, smoother, and more youthful-looking skin that is free from impurities.
+Each treatment takes about half an hour with repeat treatments encouraged.
 One HydraFacial session typically costs around $150.